 IC1805 Heart nebula in Cassiopeia is well known hydrogen cloud, very appreciated by astroimagers.
 This object is placed 6000 light years away.
 In its apparent center there is very young open star cluster – Melotte 15.
 Actually the cluster is about 50 light years closer to us than nebula.
 Average star age in this cluster is only 1.5 million years.
-Melotte 15 contains few bright stars OB about 50 times more massive than Sun, and pretty many small stars that are much less massive, than Sun.
+Melotte 15 in IC1805 contains few bright stars OB about 50 times more massive than Sun, and pretty many small stars that are much less massive, than Sun.

 Three bright stars in the arc at right image part are spectral type O, which are the brightest and most massive stars known.
 They also live very short, typically 3 to 6 million years.
 Our Sun for comparison burns already 4.5 billion years, and it is in the middle of its way.